 It’s that time of year again.
 There’s a slight chill in the air, a little bit of frost on the ground – we’ve even cranked the heating up!
 Yep, winter’s on its way…

 The colder weather’s almost here, and we’re turning our attention to caring for our poor old cars.
 Did you know that the number of breakdowns almost doubles in winter?
 With that in mind, it’s definitely worth being prepared and taking a few precautions to ensure your car is winter-ready.

 Here are our top tips for keeping your car purring and for staying safe on the road this winter:

 Wipe those windows

 Unless you keep your car in a garage, you’ll probably be resigned to scraping ice off your windscreen every morning.
 Make sure you allow 5 to 10 minutes to scrape your windows, clearing the whole area rather than just a little patch to peer out of.
 Keep de-icer and a scraper in your car, just in case you get caught out anywhere.
-This two in one ice scraper and squeegee is ideal for dealing with snow, ice and condensation.
+This 3-in-1 ice scraper is ideal for dealing with frost, ice and condensation.
 You should consider getting a frost protector to help make the job a little quicker!

 Top tip: Use air conditioning for faster demisting and to reduce condensation.

 Don’t be a dipstick

 Make sure you check your oil level every couple of weeks.
 To check how much oil is in your car, pull the dipstick out and wipe off the oil.
 Then put it back into its tube, making sure that it’s pushed all the way.
 Pull it out again and see if the oil level falls between the minimum and maximum marks on the stick.
 Make sure your car is parked on a flat, level surface to get an accurate reading, and that the engine is cold unless the manufacturer has specifically specified otherwise.

 Check which is the right type of oil for your car, then choose the one you need from our car oil range.